adobe/content-lake-extractors-shared/README.md

   spaceId: 'ID of space to extract',
   sourceId: 'ID of source to extract',
   jobId: 'ID for the current extraction job',
+  process: {
     ingestorApiKey: 'API key that will be provided to ingestor service',
     ingestorUrl: 'URL of the ingestor service to use',
     credentials: {
         accessKeyId: 'AWS access key ID',
         secretAccessKey: 'AWS access key secret',
+    },
   },
   ... //plus any other JSON properties from request body }